MMMikeM/DND-Campaign/project/rules/1-introduction.md

 1. **Section 2: Forging Your Character:** This is your starting point.
 It guides you step-by-step through creating your unique hero, from initial concept to final details.
 2. **Sections 3-7:** These sections detail the core mechanics underpinning your character's abilities – Classes, Essences, Spells, Spell Points, and Enhancements.
 You'll reference these during character creation and throughout play.

 Don't feel you need to memorize everything upfront.
+To start, you only need the following

+* Your character (Section 2)
+* the basics of their Class (Section 3)
+* Your two selected Essences (Section 4)
-Focus on understanding your character (Section 2) and the basics of their Class (Section 3) and Spells (Section 5).
-You can look up specifics on Essences (Section 4), Spell Points (Section 6), and Enhancements (Section 7) as they become relevant during play.
+* your four selected Spells (Section 5)

+Spell Points (Section 6) and Enhancements (Section 7) will become relevant as you progress through the game.

 Now, gather your dice, spark your imagination, and let's forge a hero!
 Turn to **Section 2: Forging Your Character** to begin.